In today’s environment, organizations are faced with constant change:

 - Auditors under PCAOB pressure

 - Boards and Audit Committees increased accountability

 - Fraud – some significant bad apples in the news

 This increasing rate of change requires finance departments to become agile organizations.
 Sudden or complex changes can significantly affect processes or systems effectiveness and require a substantively new approach.
 Furthermore, organizations need to have a continuous process to deal with the impact of continuous change.

 Our Financial Effectiveness Framework has been developed to address the three key components necessary to be financially effective within the finance organization.

 People are a unique and very important asset, which leave every day and choose whether to return.
 An organization needs to effectively manage its critical processes despite changes or the loss of personnel.
-If a 100 person production line were to lose one or more team members, it would probably not impact production.
-Of course the organization lost 20 or 30 members, then this would be more serious.

 So what does it take to create a proactive team?